 jobs table, which is used internally by DataJoint to coordinate the auto-population effort among multiple computing processes.

-Job reservations are activated by replacing
+Job reservations are activated by setting the keyword argument

 With job management enabled, the

 make method of each table class will also consult the

 jobs table for reserved jobs as part of determining the next record to compute and will create an entry in the

 jobs table as part of the attempt to compute the resulting record for that key.